 - Determine the descriptor set binding index that is eventually used to bind the descriptor set just allocated and updated.
 Usually, it is VkPhysicalDeviceLimits::maxBoundDescriptorSets minus one.
-For devices that have a very high or no limit on this bound, pick an index that isn't too high, but above most other device maxima such as 32. - Turn on the device features fragmentStoresAndAtomics and vertexPipelineStoresAndAtomics, which are necessary for the GPU instrumentation to work. - For each draw call, the layer allocates a block of device memory to hold a single debug output record written by the instrumented shader code.
+For devices that have a very high or no limit on this bound, pick an index that isn't too high, but above most other device maxima such as 32. - Turn on the device features fragmentStoresAndAtomics and vertexPipelineStoresAndAtomics, which are necessary for the GPU instrumentation to work.
+If buffer device address validation is needed, the shaderInt64 feature will be enabled. - For each draw call, the layer allocates two blocks of device memory (one for input and one for output) to hold a single debug output record written by the instrumented shader code.
 There is a device memory manager in the layer to handle this efficiently.